mysCod3r/pars3r/README.md

 ---

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing

 Contributions are welcome!
 Feel free to submit a pull request or open an issue to suggest improvements

+## Acknowledgments

+I would like to express my gratitude to [VB10](https://github.com/VB10/) for their exceptional work on the [Vexana](https://pub.dev/packages/vexana) package.
+The structure and functionality provided by Vexana greatly inspired me during the development of this package.
+Thank you to the Vexana team and community for their contributions.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.